s-ben/dcrdocs/docs/advanced/general-privacy.md

 ## Using the Lightning Network for Privacy

 Privacy attacks like [common-input-ownership heuristic](https://en.bitcoin.it/wiki/Privacy#Common-input-ownership_heuristic), [address reuse](https://en.bitcoin.it/wiki/Privacy#Address_reuse) and change address detection fundamentally don’t work on any off-chain transactions technology.
 The Lightning Network is an off-chain transaction technology.
-One possible downside is that the operator of the lightning node could keep logs.
+One possible downside is that the operator of a lightning node could keep logs of the pseudonymous identifiers, the balances, and the changes of the balances of the participants.
+This node could later sell this information to governments or corporations.
+A research paper called [BOLT](https://eprint.iacr.org/2016/701.pdf) proposes solutions for this problem.

 ## Hiding Cryptocurrency Usage Itself